 A single CME credit amounts to 60 minutes of participation time, rounded to the closest quarter-hour.

 These credits are designed primarily for physicians.
 The content of the activity will relate to patient care and the delivery of that care, as well as some nonclinical subjects.
 Some examples of activities that provide these credits include:

 There are also elective credits, but you need to make sure that your state board accepts these activities.

 You can tackle CME education in a variety of ways.
 The number of credits required and awarded, depends on the activity, your specialization, and the state where you hold a license to practice.

 Some examples of how to acquire credits include:

 There are limits on how many credits you can earn from specific activities.
 For example, you may only earn 60 credits from teaching per three-year cycle.

 Now, you can earn CME credits online.
 Sermo is constantly helping physicians with their continuing medical education requirements.

-Sermo has formed several partnerships with leading education and advocacy bodies to provide access to CME resources directly on the platform.
+Sermo has partnerships with leading education and advocacy bodies to provide access to CME resources directly on the platform.
 For example, Sermo partners with RealCME to offer CME courses to members on a wide range of topics, including What’s New in Eczema Management, Optimizing Patient Outcomes in Diabetic Retinopathy and Optimizing the Management of Type 2 Diabetes Mellitus.
 They are free for members.